w5xd/ASW12V/construction.md

     The parts of the device can all&mdash;except the PCB&mdash; be obtained at digikey: <a href="partslist.pdf">partslist.pdf</a>.
     Or here is a link to the equivalent digikey shared shopping cart:
     <a href="https://www.digikey.com/short/pc7jpw">https://www.digikey.com/short/pc7jpw</a>.

+The enclosure is documented in the <a href="CAD/">CAD</a> and <a href='STL/'>STL</a> folders.
+The mounting posts have channels that fit #4 machine nuts.
+Square nuts are easier to place, but hex nuts work as well.
+In either case, clean out the 3D printing debris before pushing a nut in the channel.
+And put a small piece of tape over the opening after the nut is placed because gravity is going to try to remove it.

 The printed circuit board is a four layer part.
 It is <b>not</b> commercially available.
     It was laid out with <a href="http://expresspcb.com">expresspcb</a> from the file ASW12V.rrb.
 Or you may use the gerber files in the <a href="gerber">gerber</a> folder.
 As of this writing the gerber files